skalexet/tic-tac-toe/README.md

 Hello my fellow colleges!
-This web application was build yonks ago using plainest javascript by young beginner and now as an instance to explore some basics of migration to typescript I'd describe as a full of fun!
+This web application was build yonks ago using plainest javascript by young beginner and now as an instance for exploring some basics of migration to typescript I'd describe this process like a fun thing!

 ***